axibase/atsd/integration/pentaho/report-designer/README.md

 ### Load Sample Data

-To complete this exercise, sample data must be available in your ATSD instance.
+To complete this exercise, load sample data into your ATSD instance.

 1. Log into the ATSD web interface
 2. Open **Metrics > Data Entry**, select the **Commands** tab.